The Manhattan curve, ergodic theory of topological flows and rigidity: The regularity for strongly hyperbolic metrics

 \section{The $C^2$ regularity for strongly hyperbolic metrics}

 The aim of this section is to deduce better regularity (i.e. higher order differentiability) for the Manhattan curve under the additional assumption that $d,d_\ast$ are strongly hyperbolic metrics (see Definition \ref{Def:SH} in Section \ref{Sec:hyperbolic}).
 The method we use also applies to word metrics, in which case it is (in principle) possible to compute explicit examples; we provide some in the subsequent section (Section \ref{Sec:example}).
 We will use automatic structures to introduce a symbolic coding for our group $\Gamma$.
 This will allow us to use techniques from thermodynamic formalism.
 We begin with some introductory material on these techniques.
+For the thermodynamic formalism on non-topologically transitive systems, we follow \cite[Sections 3.2 and 3.3]{GouezelLocalLimit}.